Patrikwebb/visitor-app/README.md

 3rd view:

-- List of all vsitor
+- List of all visitor
 - Able to connect visitors with a company

 #### How to start the apps